Eligibility and Affirmative Action Schemes

 Who looks at my application once I apply?

-Creative Access reviews all applications for internships (which is why we request you do not contact the company directly).
+Creative Access reviews all applications for internships and roles we are recruiting for (which is why we request you do not contact the company directly).

 If you are applying for a third-party vacancy, you will apply directly to the company that is recruiting.
 You will therefore be updated on the status of your application from that organisation.
 In most situations Creative Access cannot provide application support for third-party roles.